 At the center, she was able to take a painting class for over a year.
 She stated she had always wanted to learn to paint, but with her disability, did not think it would be possible.

 Because of this program, Ms. Betty’s life has changed for the better.
 She lives alone and is very independent.
-Not to mention, the program has made it possible for her to pay her bills and not have that stress on her.
+As an added benefit, the program has made it possible for her to pay her bills and not have that stress on her.